 There are multiple ways your group can help women, children, and men who are recovering from domestic violence or sexual assault.

 Groups can complete a fundraising drive in support of Safe Harbor Crisis Center.
 Ideas include: collecting children’s art supplies, a clothing drive, penny wars, school supply drive, or gathering office supplies -- if it’s on our wish list it is very much appreciated!
-Please contact Kathy, 801-444-3191, to discuss the most pressing needs at Safe Harbor Crisis Center.
+Please call, 801-444-3191, to discuss the most pressing needs at Safe Harbor Crisis Center.
 Also, check out our Community Outreach page to get more information about having Safe Harbor visit your group to start your fundraising drive.

 On-site large projects are another option for your group.
 In the past, community groups have built gazebos, erected children’s playgrounds, and established community gardens.
 Email email@example.com to see what project might be needed.